 Inside Slant | Notes, Quotes | Strategy and Personnel |

 "I can't speak about what he has left in the tank, you never know.
 I know he's there every Sunday.
-He practiced every day from what I've seen looking at the (participation) charts," Whisenhunt said at the 2014 NFL Scouting Combine.
+He practiced every day from what I've seen looking at the (participation) charts," Whisenhunt had said.
 "It's a process with everybody you go through with the football team. ...
 Putting together the team is no exact science.
 Certainly chemistry will be a part of it.
 We're under no deadline to do it."